About South African Wines

 ‘The most beautiful vineyard locations in the world, glorious stunning backdrops and breath taking sunsets, all this and the crafting of great wines’ - only historical isolation has stood in the way the of the much deserved success of the wines of South Africa.’

-Interestingly, in terms of style, South African wines often fit somewhere between New and Old World styles, with some Sauvignons that veer towards the classic French Loire style, and reds, which are also more European in character.
+In terms of style, South African wines often fit somewhere between New and Old World styles, with, for example, some Sauvignons veering towards the classic French Loire style and other matching the tropical levels of Marlborough.
+It's a similar story on the many reds made here too.

-South Africa has been playing catch up with its other New World counterparts for years now, and has established itself as a key player on the international market, now accounting for 8% of all wine sales in the UK.
-It’s now the 7th largest wine producer in the world, and takes the number 6 position in terms of sales in the UK, which remains its most important export market.
+South Africa has been playing catch up with its other New World counterparts for years now, and has established itself as a key player on the international market, making similar volumes to countries like Australia and Chile and exporting to over 130 countries.
+The top export markets are the UK, USA and Germany.

 There are now approximately 4000 vineyard owners, across the Cape, covering about 100,000 ha of land.
-Back in 1994 over 80% of wine production was white, predominantly from the ‘Steen’ grape, better known as Chenin blanc; fast forward to 2013, and that ratio has reduced with red wine now accounting for 44% and white 56%.
-Exports have quadrupled from 100 million litres in 1996 to over 400 million in 2013.
+Back in 1994 over 80% of wine production was white, predominantly from the ‘Steen’ grape, better known as Chenin blanc; fast forward to 2021, and that ratio has reduced with red wine now accounting for nearly half.
+Exports have also increased massively from 100 million litres in 1996 to over 390 million in 2021.

 Over the years, more and more sub regions have come to the fore, with different soils, and climatic variations, which provide a unique quality to the wines grown in each area.
-After 15 years of free trading ,and re emergence onto the international stage, South Africa has come into its own as a wine nation, knows what it does well, and what it needs to do better, and is swiftly developing regional variations and styles of wine, based on best grapes and winegrowing practices for each particular microclimate and soil types.
+South Africa has come into its own as a wine nation with distinctive regions much like the French or Spanish, developing regional variations and styles of wine, based on best grapes and winegrowing practices for each particular microclimate and soil types.

 South African Wine Regions